The $100K/Day Ecom Scaling Framework Based on verified tactics from operators doing $100K+ days: @zakaria_airak (5+ brands scaled to $100K/day, $100K profit in a single day), @shauneng (scaled from $1M to $3M/month in

 The Andromeda Factor

-Meta's Andromeda update (rolled out 2024-2025) changed the game. @shauneng specifically addresses this:
+Meta's Andromeda update (rolled out 2024 to 2025) changed the game. @shauneng specifically addresses this:

 "Lot of Ecom brands blaming their September performance on the 'FB Andromeda update.'
 The update came out in July NOT Sept.
 What is Andromeda?
 It penalizes small iterations (different hooks, same message).
 It rewards completely different angles and messages.
 It favors diverse creative."